Office of Public Witness webinar takes a deep dive into often misunderstood movement

 You may freely reuse and distribute this article in its entirety for non-commercial purposes in any medium.
 Please include author attribution, photography credits, and a link to the original article.
 This work is licensed under a Creative Commons Attribution-NonCommercial-NoDeratives 4.0 International License.

-Categories: Advocacy & Social Justice, Peace & Justice, Racial Equity
+Categories: Advocacy & Social Justice, Peace & Justice, Racial Justice

 Tags: All Women, christian brooks, intersectionality, office of public witness, planned parenthood, racial equity and women's intercultural ministries, religious freedom without discrimination, reproductive justice, rev. shanea d. leonard, sistersong

-Ministries: Compassion, Peace and Justice, Gender & Racial Justice, Office of Public Witness, Racial Equity & Women’s Intercultural Ministries, All Women in the Church
+Ministries: Compassion, Peace and Justice, Gender, Racial and Intercultural Justice, Office of Public Witness, Racial Equity & Women’s Intercultural Ministries, All Women in the Church